Your first thought when you look at Cobra’s Curse in Busch Gardens will be “WHOA!”

 You can tell me how scary it is when you cannot see where you are going and the train keeps spinning around at odd moments.

-The entire ride takes about three and a half minutes but when you finally glide to a stop, you could have sworn it took forever.
+As mentioned earlier, the entire ride takes about three and a half minutes but when you finally glide to a stop, you could have sworn it took forever.

-Train Design and Ride Layout
+Train Design and Ride Layout of Cobra’s Curse at Busch Gardens

 Cobra’s Curse is one of the most unique roller coasters in the world.
 And yes, this is the moment where I am going to breakdown the whole spin roller coaster deal.